RepairCore/docs/README.md

 ## What is RepairCore?

 RepairCore is an enterprise-grade repair shop management system designed to streamline operations from customer intake to final delivery.
-It features powerful automation, real-time tracking, and comprehensive reporting capabilities.
+It features powerful automation, and comprehensive reporting capabilities.

 ## Key Features

 - 🔄 Complete repair lifecycle management
-- 📱 Real-time order tracking for customers
 - 💰 Advanced financial management with multi-currency support
 - 📦 Parts & inventory control
 - 👥 Multi-user & role management